-The Commissioning Executive is responsible for overall management of the CCG’s day to day responsibilities.
+The Executive Committee is responsible for overall management of the CCG’s day to day responsibilities.
 The majority of the Commissioning Executive must be practicing clinicians; each clinical member then has responsibility for commissioning services within their own portfolio.

 The responsibilities of the Executive Team are: